Storieta

 The Adventures of Sherlock Holmes, illustrated page 5: Holmes indicates the firelight on Watson's left shoe.

-The Adventures of Sherlock Holmes, illustrated page 6: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 6: reasons,” I remarked, “the thing always appears to me to be so ridiculously simple

-The Adventures of Sherlock Holmes, illustrated page 7: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 7: How many?
+I don’t know.

-The Adventures of Sherlock Holmes, illustrated page 8: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 8: The man who wrote it was presumably well to do,

 The Adventures of Sherlock Holmes, illustrated page 9: A man entered who could hardly have been less than six feet six inches in height, with the chest and limbs of a Hercules.

-The Adventures of Sherlock Holmes, illustrated page 10: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 10: Then I must begin, by binding you both to absolute secrecy for two years;

 The Adventures of Sherlock Holmes, illustrated page 11: He tore the mask from his face and hurled it upon the ground.